barkleyjenny/barkleyjenny.github.io/_pages/splash-page-1.md

 ---
-title: "The next generation of consumer products will be unique, affordable, and they will tell stories that drive change."
+title: "The next generation of consumer products will be:
+  1).
+Unique,
+  2).
+Affordable,
+  3).
+Tell stories that drive change."
 layout: splash
 permalink: /
 date: ''